panzi/SocialSharePrivacy/README.md

  * `settings.embed`, which may be a string or a function with the same parameters.

 If there is no embed code found it will construct it's own embed code.
-For this it first searches for a a meta element with the name `twitter:player` and use it's content as the `src` of an iframe element.
+For this it first searches for a meta element with the name `twitter:player` and use it's content as the `src` of an iframe element.
 If meta tags with the names `twitter:player:width` and `twitter:player:height` are found they are used for the width and height attributes of the iframe.
 If no `twitter:player` meta elements is